kpiwko/jira-miner/README.md

 jira-miner query dist/my-example-query.js [--args]
 ```

 All arguments passed on command line will be available in args object.
-Example query files is available in [src/tests/fixtures](src/tests/fixtures)
+Example query files are available in [src/tests/fixtures](src/tests/fixtures)

 ### Debug output